 You must study GCSE MATHEMATICS.
-We offer 2 routes depending on your mathematical ability:
+There are 2 routes offered depending on your mathematical ability:

 • Students with a greater flair for Mathematics sit GCSE Mathematics at the end of Year 11 and GCSE Further Mathematics at the end of Year 12.